-However, seller financing is an arrangement which only works when the home seller owns the property free and clear.
-If the seller themselves has an existing mortgage lien on the property, since there is an existing lien owner, you won’t be able to do a seller finance purchase as it’s not technically their property to sell.
+However, seller financing is an arrangement that only works when the home seller owns the property free and clear.
+If the seller themselves has an existing mortgage lien on the property, since there is an existing lien owner, you won’t be able to do a seller finance purchase as the existing loan would have to be paid off.

 A seller financing agreement is usually fairly short-term and typically lasts no longer than 5 years with a balloon payment at the end.
 And just like in a conventional real estate transaction, a seller financing arrangement begins with a down payment.